+I am not a vet or a professional dog food expert, I am however someone who has shared their life with dogs and cats for the past 31 years, and senior dogs specifically for the past 10.
 I personally don’t believe there is a “one size fits all” answer to canine nutrition, nor do I believe every food labelled “senior” is guaranteed to be the best diet for your dog.
-I also believe it’s important to know your dog’s health status and whether or not there are some ingredients you need to avoid.
+I also believe it’s important to know your dog’s health status and whether or not there are ingredients you need to avoid.

 Educating yourself is key.
-In my experience the wonderful vets I’ve gone to weren’t as helpful when it came to nutrition as I would have expected.
-Plaques on the wall informing us of their staff’s experience in nutrition were awarded from pet food companies, and the recommendations were of those same brands – none with ingredients we could understand.
+While my wonderful vets have done an amazing job at helping me care for my animals’ medical conditions, when it came to nutrition they were not as helpful as I would have expected.
+Plaques on the wall informing us of their staff’s experience in pet nutrition, were awarded by pet food companies and it was the same brands the practice would stock.

 So what’s changing that makes us turn to senior formulations?